cornell-ece6745/ece6745-docs/docs/ece6745-tut00-remote-access.md

 The final step is to make sure your extensions for the Verilog HDL are also installed on the server.
 Choose _View > Extensions_ from the menubar.
-Use the "Search Extensions in Marketplace" to search for the same Verilog HDL extensions that we installed earlier.
+Use the "Search Extensions in Marketplace" to search for the same extensions that we installed earlier.
 Instead of saying _Install_ it should now say _Install in SSH: ecelinux.ece.cornell.edu_.
-Install the Verilog HDL extension on the `ecelinux` servers.
+Install the extensions on the `ecelinux` servers.
 You only need to do this once, and then next time this extension will already be installed on the `ecelinux` servers.

 ### 3.4.
 Using VS Code